naninovel/docs/docs/guide/custom-actor-implementations.md

 # Custom Actor Implementations

-Novel actor is a scene entity defined by a name, appearance, visibility and transform (position, rotation and scale).
+Actor is a scene entity defined by a name, appearance, visibility and transform (position, rotation and scale).
 It can asynchronously change appearance, visibility and transform over time.
-Examples of novel actors are characters, backgrounds, text printers and choice handlers.
+Examples of actors are characters, backgrounds, text printers and choice handlers.

-Novel actors are represented by `INovelActor` interface and its derivatives:
+Actors are represented by `IActor` interface and its derivatives:

 * `ICharacterActor`
 * `IBackgroundActor`